ncara/icOS/README.md

 ### Installing python:

 For machines running windows, the recommended version of python is available here: https://www.python.org/downloads/windows/.
-For Linux / MacOS machines, installing python through the package manager of your OS (homebrew for MacOS, apt for Ubuntu/Debian, *ect*) is preferred.
+For Linux / MacOS machines, installing python through the package manager of your OS (homebrew for MacOS, apt for Ubuntu/Debian, *ect*) is preferred, and if possible please use python 3.11 as this the version that I used for testing.

 ### Installing packages: